 If you suffer from gout, you probably should stay away from alcohol.
-It causes uric acid levels to rise causing you to experience a gout attack potentially.
+It causes uric acid levels to rise, which can trigger a gout attack.

-Men are mostly affected by this condition, and symptoms can include pain, redness, swelling that can last for 24 hours to a few days.
+Men are mostly affected by this condition, and symptoms can include pain, redness and swelling that can last for 24 hours to a few days.
 Though symptoms disappear gradually, it can come back again months or years later.